MCLiii/snowmap/README.md

   - Limitation: only can fetch 60 days data at one time
   - Limitation: only allow 50,000 requests API
   - GOOD: have the snow fall data everyday
+* Weather Data Leftover Source: https://dev.meteostat.net/python/daily.html#data-structure
+  - pip install meteostat
+  - can gather future 8 days weather
+  - parameter interpretation and unit: https://dev.meteostat.net/formats.html#meteorological-parameters
+  - go to the source of the data and interpret snow N/A as 0, snow unit as inch: https://www.weather.gov/wrh/Climate?wfo=bou
+  - Historical observations and statistics are obtained from Meteostat's bulk data interface and consist of data provided by different public interfaces, most of which are governmental.
+Among the data sources are national weather services like the National Oceanic and Atmospheric Administration (NOAA) and Germany's national meteorological service (DWD).